praneybehl/mdCrawler/docs/nextjs-docs/docs_app_api-reference_functions_cookies.md

 Using App Router
 Features available in /app
 Using Latest Version
-15.1.7
+15.2.0
 Using App Router
 Features available in /app
 Using Latest Version
-15.1.7
+15.2.0
 API ReferenceFunctionscookies
 # cookies
-`cookies` is an **async** function that allows you to read the HTTP incoming request cookies in Server Component, and read/write outgoing request cookies in Server Actions or Route Handlers. app/page.tsx
+`cookies` is an **async** function that allows you to read the HTTP incoming request cookies in Server Components, and read/write outgoing request cookies in Server Actions or Route Handlers. app/page.tsx
 TypeScript
 JavaScriptTypeScript